conclurer/midnightboard/.github/pull_request_template.md

 3. Submit feedback if anything doesn't work or is missing.

-4. If the issue was fixed or all acceptance criteria are fullfilled approve this pull request.
+4. If the bugs were fixed or all acceptance criteria are fullfilled approve this pull request.

 5. Select "Squash and merge" to finish the review process.

 Reviewer is done, too!

 IMPORTANT: Please review the [CONTRIBUTING.md](../../CONTRIBUTING.md) file for detailed contributing guidelines.
--->
+!-->